A New Era in Software Security: Towards Self-Healing Software via Large Language Models and Formal Verification: Related Work

-Several researchers have also investigated the potency of Generative Pre-trained Transformers (GPT) in identifying and repairing software bugs~\cite{lajko2022fine, lajko2022towards, sobania2023analysis, pearce2022examining, cao2023prompt}.
-GPT models with billions of parameters can now be trained on massive amounts of data, resulting in highly accurate and contextually aware language models.
-These models can be fine-tuned on specific tasks and domains, allowing for highly customized and targeted applications.
-Nonetheless, studies show that the patches synthesized by GPT models may be incorrect and, thus, untrustworthy\cite{llmAPRuntrust, evalplus, pearce2022examining, tian2023assistant}.
-New research proposes a prompt-based approach to verify the generated programs as a promising solution~\cite{xia2023conversational, compcode}.
+GPT models, with billions of parameters, produce accurate and contextually aware language models that are customizable through fine-tuning for specific tasks.
+Nonetheless, studies show that the codes and patches synthesized by GPT models may be incorrect and untrustworthy~\cite{llmAPRuntrust, evalplus, pearce2022examining, tian2023assistant, ma2023scope, liu2024codeevaluation}.
+New research proposes a prompt-based approach to verify the generated programs~\cite{xia2023conversational, compcode, hidvegi2024cigar}.
 The quality of fixes generated depends on the feedback.
-For instance, COMPCODER~\cite{compcode} uses the compiler feedback to repair code, thus, misses run-time errors.
-Conversational APR~\cite{xia2023conversational} validates the generated patches against a test suite to provide it as feedback to the GPT.
-In addition to the fact that test suite-based testing does not offer completeness assurances, the test suite may not always be available.
+For instance, COMPCODER~\cite{compcode} uses the compiler feedback to repair code but misses run-time errors.
+D4C~\cite{xu2024aligning} aligns LLM output with their training objective for effective whole-program refinement without prior fault localization.
+LLM-CompDroid~\cite{liu2024llmcompdroid} enhances Android app reliability by integrating LLMs with traditional tools to detect and repair XML configuration compatibility bugs.
+RING~\cite{joshi2023repair} is a multilingual repair engine for correcting last-mile coding errors across multiple languages.
+ChatRepair~\cite{xia2023keep} uses a conversation-driven approach with prior test failure information to generate patches.
+Similarly, Conversational ACR~\cite{xia2023conversational} validates generated patches against a test suite, though test suite-based testing lacks completeness and may be inconsistently available.

-Our work explores the uninvestigated combination of LLMs with Formal Verification techniques, particularly symbolic model checking using automated theorem provers.
-A desirable balance between two disparate concepts, software model checking and deep learning, can enhance the quality and speed of program repair.
-Relevant feedback that can be obtained from state-of-the-art model checkers, like ESBMC~\cite{gadelha2018esbmc}, can show massive improvements in the patches suggested by GPTs.
+Our work uses automated theorem provers to explore the uninvestigated combination of LLMs with FV techniques, particularly symbolic model checking.
+Table~\ref{tab:Tool_comparison} gives a quick view of how we position our \esbmcai framework concerning existing work.
+A desirable balance between two disparate concepts, symbolic verification and DL, can enhance the quality and speed of program repair.
+Relevant feedback that can be obtained from state-of-the-art software model checkers, such ESBMC~\cite{gadelha2018esbmc}, can show massive improvements in the patches suggested by GPTs.

-In the next section, we present the essential background to understand our approach, introducing the basic notations and techniques of BMC and discussing LLMs and related background.